Piyu-Pika/my_notes_app/README.md

 # 📝 My Notes App
-A sleek and intuitive note-taking application created using Flutter and Firebase.
+A sleek and intuitive note-taking application created using Flutter and Firebase, now enhanced with AI features powered by Google Gemini!

 ## ✨ Enhanced Features
 - 🔐 Secure user authentication using Firebase Auth